Rocket parts were carried by the Isro scientists on bicycles and Bullock carts

 Thus, India decided to go into space when the Indian National Research Committee (INCOSPAR) was established in 1962 by the Government of India.
 Dr. Along with Vikram Sarabhai, INCOSPAR established Thumb Equatorial Rocket Launching Station (Thumba Equatorial Rocket Launching Station – TERLS) at Thiruvananthapuram for upper atmospheric studies.

-Later INCOSPAR was named ISRO, and Indian Space Research Organization was formed in 1969.
-And Vikram Sarabhai provided the necessary direction to work in developing ISRO, recognizing the role and importance of space technology in developing a nation.
+Later INCOSPAR was named ISRO, and the Indian Space Research Organization was formed in 1969.
+Vikram Sarabhai provided the necessary direction to work in developing ISRO, recognizing the role and importance of space technology in developing a nation.
 Thus ISRO began to work on its mission to provide space-based services to the country and build Space Science technology independently.

 Dr Sarabhai and Dr Kalam.
 A photograph from the early stages of the Indian space programme